William Bell - Entertainer -Songwriter - Business Man

-The man who co-wrote one of the most covered songs in blues/rock music history is also an original “soul man,” and he’s back!
-William Bell, who wrote “Born Under a Bad Sign” with Booker T. Jones, a tune first recorded by Albert King and made legend by Eric Clapton and Cream, has returned to the limelight with Stax Records and his Grammy-award winning album, ‘This is Where I Live.’
-Fresh off of his featured role in the Memphis music documentary “Take Me To The River,” where William and Snoop Dogg performed another one of his compositions, Bell teamed up with Grammy-winning producer John Leventhal (Rosanne Cash, Rodney Crowell, Shawn Colvin) to record his comeback album - his first on a major label in over 30 years.
+The man who co-wrote one of the most covered songs in blues/rock music history is also an original “soul man” - and he’s still going strong!
+William Bell, who wrote “Born Under a Bad Sign” with Booker T. Jones, a tune first recorded by Albert King and made legend by Cream, returned to the limelight with the revived Stax Records and his Grammy-award winning album, ‘This is Where I Live.’
+After his featured role in the Memphis music documentary “Take Me To The River,” where William and Snoop Dogg performed another one of his compositions, Bell teamed up with Grammy-winning producer John Leventhal (Rosanne Cash, Rodney Crowell, Shawn Colvin) to record his comeback album - his first on a major label in over 30 years.
 One of the last of the original soul singers still standing, his quintessential voice and evocative performances still wow audiences all over the world.

-William Bell was an early signing by Stax, the same legendary label that later released recordings by Otis Redding, Sam and Dave, Isaac Hayes, and The Staple Singers.
-Bell’s 1961 solo debut for Stax Records, “You Don’t Miss Your Water (Until Your Well Runs Dry),” became one of the fledgling label’s first major hits.
-The song is now considered one of the finest early examples of soul music, and was covered by many artists, including Otis Redding and The Byrds.
+William Bell was an early signing by the original Stax Records, the same legendary label that later released recordings by Otis Redding, Sam and Dave, Isaac Hayes, and The Staple Singers.
+Bell’s 1961 solo debut for Stax, “You Don’t Miss Your Water (Until Your Well Runs Dry),” became one of the fledgling label’s first major hits.
+The song is now considered one of the finest early examples of soul music and was covered by many artists, including Otis Redding and The Byrds.
 But just as his career was taking flight, Uncle Sam came calling via the draft, and Bell did a tour of duty in the Army.

 After returning to civilian life and to Stax, William released his first full-length album, 1969’s definitive “The Soul of a Bell,” which included the Top 20 single, “Everybody Loves a Winner.”
 That same year, the original version of “Born Under a Bad Sign” hit it big.
 The song has since been covered by many cultural icons, ranging from Jimi Hendrix to Homer Simpson.
 Among Bell’s other hits at Stax were “Any Other Way” (also a hit for Chuck Jackson), “A Tribute To A King” (written upon the death of his friend, Otis Redding), “I Forgot to be Your Lover” (later covered by Billy Idol and sampled by many hip-hop artists), “Private Number” (a duet with Judy Clay that was a Top 10 hit in the UK), and “Every Day Will Be Like a Holiday” (recently covered by Warren Haynes and also by Carole King).